About Us

 nurtrio Charity strategy and consultancy with eastside people charity services

-Merger Consultancy: Expert Knowledge and Support Help Deliver Successful Merger Outcome.
+Merger Consultancy: Expert Knowledge and Support Help Deliver Successful Merger Outcome for Nurtrio (with 4 year post merger update from CEO Jo Barnes.)

 Summary